 If your tropical vacations normally take you to the Caribbean or Mexico, you probably stay in an all-inclusive resort.
 So, when you start to look at Hawaii as your next tropical destination, you may wonder where you find the all-inclusive resorts.
 You might be surprised to learn that Hawaii has very few all-inclusive hotels.

-Hawaii’s all-inclusive resorts are:
+Hawaii’s all-inclusive resorts

 In my opinion, I really like that Hawaii doesn’t offer many all-inclusive resorts and packages.
 Why would I want to be confined to one resort’s dining and activities when there’s a plethora of great restaurants and activities offered throughout each island?
-I have lists of restaurants and activites I want to try on each island, even though I’ve been to Hawaii dozens of times.
+I have lists of restaurants and activities I want to try on each island, even though I’ve been to Hawaii dozens of times.

 In general, at an all-inclusive, you’re a captive audience, so the resort doesn’t really feel the need to impress.
 With some all-inclusive resorts we’ve experienced in the Caribbean and Mexico, the quality of food and service is okay.
 My last all-inclusive stay in Mexico gave me a two-week long digestive issue – not a desirable souvenir.
 In comparison, our many a la carte (self-catering) Hawaii vacations have provided food, beverage, service and activity experiences that were excellent.
 If they hadn’t been great experiences, I wouldn’t have been inspired to write this blog.

 In the Caribbean and Mexico, some all-inclusive resorts provide a barrier of safety.
 In many areas, you need that protection.
 In contrast, Hawaii is very safe to explore.
 I don’t think twice about hopping in the rental car to explore scenery, pop into a local restaurant, stop at a roadside stand, etc.